backdrop-contrib/custom_meta/README.md

 -Drupal--Custom-Meta
 ====================

-Custom meta module for Drupal 6/7
+Custom meta module for Drupal 6 and 7